monsoonmaelstrom/book2/book2.md

 “I still don’t really trust him,” she admits.

 I want to say, *Who does?* but the answer to that seems to be everyone but Amelia and me, so I don’t bother.
-I just nod.
+I simply nod.

 “But to answer your question, since that night you all got back to Branton.”